On The $j$-Invariants of CM-Elliptic Curves Defined Over $\mathbb{Z}_p$: Further Questions

 \begin{qu} In Theorem \ref{thm:tworam} we gave necessary conditions for a datum $(\cO\subset\bB)$ to correspond to an elliptic curve over $\bZ_p$.
 Moreover, Proposition \ref{prop:hasroots} gives the impression that this may be sufficient.
 It is natural to ask, if these conditions are in fact sufficient.

-\begin{enumerate} \item[(a)] More precisely, given an elliptic curve over $\bF_p$, and an endomorphism (defined over some extension) when can we lift the curve to $\bZ_p$ such that the endomorphism lifts to some extension? \item[(b)] Is it sufficient that the endomorphism be perpendicular to Frobenious in the endomorphism algebra over $\overline{\bF_p}$? \end{enumerate} \end{qu} A thorough answer to this question would shed light on the structure of $\bZ[j(E_1),\ldots,j(E_n)]$ as remarked in the introduction.
+\begin{enumerate} \item[(a)] More precisely, given an elliptic curve over $\bF_p$, and an endomorphism (defined over some extension) when can we lift the curve to $\bZ_p$ such that the endomorphism lifts to some extension? \item[(b)] Is it sufficient that the endomorphism be perpendicular to Frobenious in the endomorphism algebra over $\overline{\bF_p}$? \end{enumerate} \end{qu} An answer to this question would shed light on the structure of the ring $\bZ[j(E_1),\ldots,j(E_n)]$ as remarked in the introduction.

 \begin{qu} Theorems \ref{thm:7freq} and \ref{thm:1freq} give situations in which there are automatic relationships between certain roots of $P_\cO(X)$.
-As remarked a simalar result holds for the same reason when $p=3\pmod 8$. \begin{enumerate} \item[(a)] It is natural to ask if there are other situations in such relationships must exist?
+As remarked a similar result holds for the same reason when $p=3\pmod 8$. \begin{enumerate} \item[(a)] It is natural to ask if there are other situations in such relationships must exist?
 In particular are there situations where the role of $2$ can be replaced by some other prime? \item[(b)] The method of proof also suggests that we could anticipate relations between the roots of $P_\cO(X)$ between two different orders in the same field whose conductors differ by a factor of $2$.
 Can the combinatorics of this be made more precise? \end{enumerate} \end{qu}